MitchTODO/PrivateBlockChain/readme.md

     "previousBlockHash": "6ce20ebb7f7703d944d92a49a51c2f3f28af8577b885f6b315b86e962c3e5b5a"
 }
 ```
-If you get expected output then you successfully created a new block and requested a star
+If you get expected output then you successfully created a new block and requested a star.

-## Error Codes

-    110: Server problem
-    111: Could be address is not base58 encoded